F1iper/movie-rental/README.md

 - Branch
 - Staff
 - Movie
-are working,
-rest of the application is in progress
+- rest of the application is in progress

 ## :bell: Testing
 You can run the unit tests for the project using the following command: